 Electric fencing is a known method for redent control and for preventing animals from trespassing into or out of a definite area of confinement.
-Conventional electric fencing is constructed to apply an intermittant current at high voltage batween the fence wire and earth so that when a person or animal standing on the ground receives an electric shock on touching the wire.
-Inspite of the high voltage (in the range of 6000 to 15000 v) used, the pulsating nature and low value of current employed in (in the order of 0.005 ameres) the system while being sufficiently deterrent, is non/lethal to human and animal life.
+Conventional electric fencing is constructed to apply an intermittant current at high voltage between the fence wire and earth so that when a person or animal standing on the ground receives an electric shock on touching the wire.
+Inspite of the high voltage (in the range of 6000 to 15000 v) used, the pulsating nature and low value of current employed in (in the order of 0.005 ameres) the system while being sufficiently determent, is non/lethal to human and animal life.

-Since the conventional system is designed to supply regularly a pulsating current, the accumulator runs down fairly fast, the National Diary Research Institute at Bangalore is reported to have developed an improved system wherein an electronic circutory is employed which avoids a continuous supply of current, thereby increasing the life of ${\mathcal I}$ delivers a pulse of high voltage only when an animal comes into contact with the wire.
+Since the conventional system is designed to supply regularly a pulsating current, the accumulator runs down fairly fast, the National Diary Research Institute at Bangalore is reported to have developed an improved system wherein an electronic circutory is employed which avoids a continuous supply of current, thereby increasing the life of \$ is delivers a pulse of high voltage only when an animal comes into contact with the wire.

-the battery used.
+£ the battery ased.
 This apparatus does not supply but

 The possibility of errors in the tapping of A.C. main and regular pulses consequent danger to human life could be largely overcome by the use of storage batteries as the source of electrical energy.
 Rice Production Manual (1970) describes of a battery rat control system which is being successfully utilised in the experimental fields of International Rice Research Institute.
 This system however, uses a vibrator for converting the Direct Current into a pulsating current and then steps up the voltage by means of a transformer.
 Transistorised chopper circuits can now be built to perform the same functions which could be more compact, economic and durable than the I.RRI. designs.
-Thus there is a need to study this problem further and develop a rat control system utilising electrical energy which will combine the advantages of the after-mentioned works, and hence the present project proposal.
-2 i) Survey of the available information on available system of rat control using electrical energy will be taken up.
+Thus there is a need to study this problem further and develop a rat control system utilising electrical energy which will combine the advantages of the afore-mentioned works, and hence the present project proposal.